 The coordinator wishes to register his appreciation to Professor Ann O’Hear for her encouragement of AH_digITalPortal.
 First, she turned over to the coordinator, by courier service, three large DHL boxes of photocopies of archival and other historical documents on slavery in Nigeria and on British colonial administration in central Nigeria to include in the digital collections.
 AH_digiTalPortal is converting them into electronic and digital formats and will be hosted on the portal as they are ready.
 Second, she made African History Digital Document Portal a permanent repository for the archive of the scholarly work she has carried out during her long and very productive academic career as a teacher and researcher in the UK, Nigeria, and the US.

-Finally, the coordinator wishes to acknowledge and thank the College of Arts, University of Guelph, ON, Canada, for funding the above-mentioned research assistantship in the Summer of 2020.
+Finally, the coordinator wishes to acknowledge and thank the College of Arts, University of Guelph, ON, Canada, for funding the above-mentioned 2020 and 2021 summer research assistantships.